stem-teacher/bhhs/content/workbooks/training/srs/srs-lesson-plan.md

     - **Verifiable:** Can be tested or inspected.
     - **Modifiable:** Easy to update and maintain.
     - **Traceable:** Each requirement can be tracked throughout the project.
-  - Emphasize the use of **"must"** statements for mandatory requirements.
+  - Emphasize the use of **"shall"** statements for mandatory requirements.
 - **Activity:**
   - Have students refine the functional requirement they wrote earlier to make it unambiguous and verifiable.

----

 ### 45-50 Minutes: Traceability & What to Avoid in SRS